An Immersed Interface Method for Incompressible Flows and Near Contact: Numerical Experiments

 \section{Numerical Experiments}

 We first use shearing parallel plates as a benchmark case to examine the accuracy of our two correction algorithm on a globally piecewise linear velocity field, for which our interfacial velocity recreation should be exact.
 We also examine benchmark studies in which the velocity field is non-linear in $x$ and $y$, particularly two concentric rotating cylinders.
 This benchmark highlights our method's robust approach to treating two intersections and computing secondary correction terms at a variety of orientations.
 Next, we examine the reconstructed interfacial velocity field on two eccentric rotating cylinders.
 This study examines geometries in which symmetry is broken along one axis.
 Both the concentric and eccentric cylinders are tested for accuracy for minimal separation distances $\Delta s$ = $\frac{h}{10}$.
+In the final set of experiments, we compare the two-correction CG-IIM with one-correction CG-IIM and DG-IIM approaches for geometries involving sharp features.
+Following tests by Facci et al,\cite{faccisharp} we investigate the method's sensitivity to angular acuteness and examine its handling of both convex and concave corners using anvil and star geometries.